 Permit fees are non-refundable.
 There will be no refunds offered once a purchase has been made.

 There is a $10 fee to enter a lottery.
-You may submit one application per group to each seven (7) day lottery window.
+Each group is permitted only one application in the lottery.
+Duplicate applications and applications from multiple group members will be removed without refund.
 If your lottery application is successful, you will be charged an additional $5 per person when you confirm your reservation.
 No part of this fee is refundable.

 Advanced Reservation and Walk-Up Fees: